aws/aws-cdk/packages/aws-cdk-lib/aws-lakeformation/README.md

   dataFormat: DataFormat.CSV,
 });

-const synthesizer = this.synthesizer as cdk.DefaultStackSynthesizer;
+const synthesizer = stack.synthesizer as cdk.DefaultStackSynthesizer;
 new CfnDataLakeSettings(this, 'DataLakeSettings', {
   admins: [
     {